 The American Astronomical Society has published a list of reputable vendors of solar viewers and filters; the organization has also issued a timely warning about unsafe, counterfeit solar viewers flooding the market, so be sure to check yours first before using them.

-Choosing the Right Equipment
+Use the Right Equipment

-The type of camera lens you should use depends mainly on what you want to record.
-For wide-angle shots of the sky with a film camera, a standard 50-millimeter lens is all you need.
-Although it gives only a minuscule (0.5 mm in diameter) image of the Sun on film, it is well suited to capturing the surrounding sky with Venus, Mercury, and possibly a few bright stars.
-For dramatic effect, try to include foreground objects in the scene.
-Fisheye lenses can capture the whole sky and are especially good for documenting the approach and retreat of the umbra (lunar shadow) and the 360° sunset twilight colors that ring the entire horizon.
+The type of camera lens you use will depend on what you want to record.
+To shoot wide-angle shots of the sky at totality with a digital single-lens reflex (DSLR) camera, a standard 50-millimeter lens is all you need.
+Although it gives only a minuscule (0.5 mm in diameter) image of the Sun on a full-frame (35-mm-format) DSLR sensor, it is well suited to capturing the totally eclipsed Sun and the surrounding sky (find sky maps of the planets and stars that will be up).